 How Get ready Rules for test / material collection

-For bacteriological examination of throat swab Research Of the material Collect Is carried out:
+For bacteriological examination of throat swab material should be taken:

 Purchase a test